Driving in France?

 - The speed limit in France usually follows this scheme: 130 km/h on highways (autoroutes), 110 km/h on major roads (urban highways and two-lane highways), 90 km/h on country roads, 80 km/h on the Paris Ring Road, and 50 km/h in towns and cities.
 If the roads are wet, a reduction in speed of at least 10–20 km/h is required.

 - Seatbelts are required for all passengers, and it is the responsibility of the driver to ensure this.
 Children under the age of 10 must sit in the back of the vehicle with appropriate child restraints.
-You should not put small children in rear-facing child seats in the front seat, due to the dangers of airbags.
+You should not put small children in rear-facing child seats in the front seat if its airbags are active.

 - Hand-held mobile phone usage and text messaging while driving are illegal, and you will be fined instantly if caught.

-- The legal blood alcohol level is 0.5‰.
-Be aware that fines may reach up to 9,000 EUR.
+- The legal blood alcohol level is 0.05% and since 2012, you are required to carry a NF-certified breathalyzer, even if the introduction of a 11 EUR fine for non-compliance was postponed indefinitely in 2013.
+Be aware that fines may reach up to 9,000 EUR if you are caught driving under the influence.
 You may also have your driver’s license suspended, or may even face a prison sentence of up to four years.

 - You must carry a reflective jacket and a warning triangle in your car at all times.

-The French driver’s license is based on a points system.
+- The French driver’s license is based on a points system.
 With a regular license, you start off with 12 points.
 New drivers, however, only have six points.
 If they don’t commit a traffic violation, they get two more points per year.
-Thus, they can upgrade to a dozen points within three years.
+Thus, they can reach a dozen points within three years.

-Anyone who commits a traffic violation loses points (up to eight points for several traffic violations at once).
+Anyone who commits a traffic violation loses points (up to six points at once).
 Once you lose all the points, your license will be revoked.
-You can figure out how many points you have left by visiting the local préfecture in person or by accessing the online system Télépoints.
+You can figure out how many points you have left by visiting the local préfecture in person or by accessing the online government system (website in French only).

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.